Skip to product information

 • Vintage: 1960's - 1970's (estimated)

 • Details: This is an absolutely gorgeous teacup with its matching saucer.
-It is Japanese porcelain with a turquoise / aqua band covered with the most beautiful gold filigree design!
+It has a teal (perhaps you see it as turquoise / aqua band, we all see colors slightly differently) covered with the most beautiful gold filigree design!
 Both pieces have gold rims and the cup has gold accents on the handle and foot.
-There are several things that make this teacup stand-out, starting with the colors and the gold work, but that amazing iridescent finish (lusterware) on the inside of the cup, that swirls from pink, blue green and yellow as you turn it, it's a most beautiful effect.
+There are so many things that make this teacup unique, starting with the blue color and the beautiful gilding, but that amazing iridescent finish (lusterware) on the inside of the cup, that swirls from pink, blue green and yellow, it's a most beautiful effect.
 Then there's the gorgeous shape of the handle, and the scalloped foot, it's just really beautiful.
-Both pieces retain their original stickers: "Napcoware Import Japan" and also a gold stamped number, we're guessing it's the pattern number: "C-7215".
+Both pieces retain their original stickers: "Napcoware Import Japan" plus a gold number stamped, most likely the pattern number: "C-7215".
 Gorgeous gift for a teacup collector, we can tell you this one is RARE, not easy to find.
-A true delight to drink out of this cup or to simply display it.
+A true delight as a gift, to use at your next tea party or to display.

 • Material: Porcelain